horosgrisa/fast-start/README.md

 *   Postcss support (precss and postcss-cssnext)
 *   CSS minimization with cssmin
 *   Sourcemaps support for JavaScript and CSS
-*   Image compress with imagemin
+*   Image compressing with imagemin
 *   CSS lint with stylelint
 *   CSS fix with stylefmt and postcss-sorting
 *   JavaScript lint with eslint